 Most of us keep a medical emergency kit ready to use in our homes to be prepared for any emergency cuts, nicks, and burns.
-Anything more serious than these everyday wounds must be treated by a licenced doctor or a medical practitioner.
+Anything more serious than these everyday wounds must be treated by a licensed doctor or a medical practitioner.
 Even though uncomplicated, the process is well defined.

 The supplies listed here are easily available at every clinic or hospital.
 You may buy medical supplies at our online store and avail reasonable prices and timely delivery.